robin2201/starter-back/README.md

     DB_NAME=yourDBName

 ## JWT
-  You need to create a directory called .jwt
+  1 You need to create a directory called .jwt
-  Into this directory create a sub called rsa
+  2 Into this directory create a sub called rsa
-  Into rsa add a key pairs RSA, used to encrypt JWT
+  3 Into rsa add a key pairs RSA, used to encrypt JWT
+  ### format
+    - private.pem
+    - public.pem
+ this will be updated in future to use KMS services

 # ROUTER
   All routes are imported automaticaly,